DYOZ

-DYOZ (100.7 FM), broadcasting as 100.7 XFM, is a radio station owned by Global Broadcasting System, Inc. and operated by Y2H Broadcasting Network, Inc. The station's studio is located at Block 3, Lot 1, Villa Las Palmas Subdivision, Brgy.
-Quintin Salas, Jaro, Iloilo City, while its transmitter is located along Delgado St., Brgy.
-Mabolo-Delgado, Iloilo City.
+DYOZ (100.7 FM), broadcasting as 100.7 XFM, is a radio station owned by Global Broadcasting System, Inc. and operated by Y2H Broadcasting Network, Inc. The station's studio and transmitter are located at Block 3, Lot 1, Villa Las Palmas Subdivision, Brgy.
+Quintin Salas, Jaro, Iloilo City.

+History

+The station was established in 1979 under the call letters DYSA-FM.
+It was known as Radio San Agustin with the slogans "The Pioneer FM of Iloilo" and "The Station That Makes the Difference".
+In 1989, it changed its call letters to DYOZ and rebranded as Z100 with the slogans "The One and Only Digital FM of Iloilo" and "Certified No.1".
+In 1993, it was relaunched as a college radio station as Z100 University, broadcasting from the second floor of the USA Gym Bldg.
+In 2006, it relocated its studio and transmitter facilities to Brgy.
+Mabolo-Delgado.
+In early 2020, it went off the air.

-The station was formerly known as Radio San Agustin FM from 1979 to 1989 and Z100 University from 1993 to early 2020, when it was shut down for good.
-In early 2022, Yes2Health took over the station's operations and officially launched it on July 20 of the same year under the XFM network.
+In early 2022, Yes2Health took over the station's operations and officially launched it on July 20 under the XFM network.